-In 2021, the government opened 14 unlicensed "emergency intake sites" (EISs) across the country.
+In 2021, the government opened 14 unlicensed "emergency intake sites" (EISs) across the country at military bases, in convention halls, and previous oil worker "man camps."
 See Memorandum in Support of Motion to Enforce Settlement re Emergency Intake Sites ("Flores EIS Motion to Enforce"), 5, Flores, ECF No. 1161-1.
-ORR contracted with private companies that used widely varying physical facilities to hold children, ranging from massive tent structures on military bases, to convention halls, to oil worker "man camps."
 Children's immigration attorneys were among the first to raise concerns about the terrible conditions their young clients were subjected to at EISs.
-See, e.g., Declaration of Jonathan D. Ryan, Flores, ECF No. 1161-8 (attorney describing children's reports of receiving undercooked and cold food, having to wear the same undergarments for multiple days, not receiving education, being separated from their siblings, and being unable to go outside for days on end).
+See, e.g., Declaration of Jonathan D. Ryan, Flores, ECF No. 1161-8 (attorney describing children's reports of receiving undercooked food, wearing the same undergarments for multiple days, not receiving education, being separated from siblings, and being unable to go outside for days on end).

 Amici interviewed nearly 200 children in EISs and challenged ORR's practice of detaining children in unsafe conditions at these sites for prolonged periods of time.
 See Flores EIS Motion to Enforce.
-The extended periods children spent detained in EISs, with no guidance as to when they would be released, little to no individual attention from adults, and insufficient structured activities caused children to suffer severe mental distress, including anxiety attacks, difficulty sleeping and eating, self-harm, and suicidal thoughts.
+Extended periods of detention in EISs, with no guidance as to when they would be released and insufficient structured activities caused children to suffer severe mental distress, including anxiety attacks, difficulty sleeping and eating, self-harm, and suicidal thoughts.
 See, e.g., Declaration of E.A.M.R. ¶ 17, Flores, ECF No. 1136-6 ("Some of the girls have plastic identification cards on a lanyard around their neck, but I can't have one of those because I was on the 1:1 suicide watch list.
 Some girls were using the plastic identification cards to cut themselves ").
 The EISs also had little to no oversight from trained staff-ORR did not require contractors or staff to speak Spanish or have experience in caring for children.
 See Flores EIS Motion to Enforce at 9-10.
 This resulted in staff who were unable to protect children from bullying or physical assault, as detailed by a legal service provider whose clients were transferred to restrictive facilities after inadequate staffing and supervision at an EIS led to unsafe conditions.
-See Declaration of Hannah P. Flamm ¶ 23-26, Flores, ECF No. 1161-12.
+See Declaration of Hannah P. Flamm ¶¶ 23-26, Flores, ECF No. 1161-12.

-From amici's experience litigating Flores, we are deeply familiar with the serious mistreatment children may experience in ORR custody and how children's immigration attorneys remain an essential backstop to identify and prevent this abuse.
+From amici's experience litigating Flores, we are deeply familiar with the serious mistreatment children may experience in ORR custody and how children's immigration attorneys remain an essential backstop to identify and prevent abuse.